 Over the next week, I'll be posting about the St. Louis International Film Festival, which is celebrating its 20th anniversary.
-Most of these reviews, including this one, will also appear on the excellent Sound on Sight website.
 My first screening was the Takeshi Kitano yakuza film Outrage, originally released last year but just now showing up in many cities.

 Originally a comedy star on Japanese television, Takeshi Kitano (aka Beat Takeshi) rose to international fame as a director of yakuza dramas during the 1990s.
 He’s known primarily for Sonatine and Fireworks (Hana-bi), which offered remarkable visions of violence and beauty.
 His stunning long takes can resemble intricate paintings while his characters enjoy a brief respite from the ruthlessness of the real world.
 There’s little of that sanctuary in his latest work Outrage (Autoriji), a nasty depiction of yakuza life in the 21st century.
 The story opens with a striking wide shot of a large group of gangsters dressed in black as their leaders meet.
 These guys have sworn allegiance to their bosses, but it means little once the bullets start flying.